 Social conservatives say their voice is being ignored at Ontario Tory convention

-Ontario PC supporters cheer as Premier Doug Ford addresses the Ontario PC Convention in Toronto, on Friday November 16 , 2018.
+Federal Conservative Leader Andrew Scheer, left, is joined on stage by Ontario Premier Doug Ford after addressing the Ontario PC Convention in Toronto on Saturday, November 17, 2018.
 THE CANADIAN PRESS/Chris Young

 Shawn Jeffords, The Canadian Press